Part II: Revenue Per Square Foot

 Labor, Without Illusion

-In comparable metro markets, honest full-service labor often lands between 28% and 35% of gross revenue.
+In comparable metro markets, honest full-service restaurant labor often lands between 28% and 35% of gross revenue.
+This assumes no owner quietly covering management shifts, no unpaid executive role disguised as passion, and no heroic subsidy from ownership.

 The Owner

-There is one line most restaurant projections leave out.
+There is one line most restaurant projections quietly omit.

 The owner.